St Peter's Cathedral, Hamilton: Overview

-St Peter's Cathedral serves as the cathedral church for the Bishop and Diocese of Waikato, the surrounding region.
+St Peter's Cathedral serves as the seat for the Bishop and Diocese of Waikato, the surrounding region.
 The Diocese is one of seven diocese in Aotearoa, forming part of the Anglican Communion around the world.
 The choir is a mixed-voice choir consisting of 24 singers.

 Close by to the north of the cathedral on the other side of the street is Waikato Museum.
 On the opposite side of the Waikato River over the Victoria Bridge is the Roman Catholic cathedral, the Cathedral of the Blessed Virgin Mary, Hamilton.

-The senior priest of the cathedral is called a Dean.
+The senior priest of the cathedral is called a Dean, currently The Very Rev'd Julian Perkins.

 History

 The first Anglican church was built in Hamilton and was almost completed in 1867, but burnt down in that year.
 A second church was built in 1871 but was considered unsatisfactory.
 On land at the base of the current cathedral site, a third church was dedicated in 1884 and consecrated in 1887.
 The present St Peter's Cathedral, the fourth Anglican church in the succession of buildings, was completed in 1916.
 It was modelled on a 15th-century church in Norfolk, England.
 The building was designed in ferro-concrete by Warren and Blechynden of Hamilton and was the third on this site.

-The 8 bells of the cathedral were cast by the Mears & Stainbank foundry of Whitechapel, London.
+The eight bells of the cathedral were cast by the Mears & Stainbank foundry of Whitechapel, London.
 The tenor bell (the bell with the lowest pitch) was purchased in 1931 and installed in 1933.
 The remaining six bells were added in October 1948 after fund-raising.
 Ringing is undertaken by members of The Australian and New Zealand Association of Bellringers.

 St Peter's Cathedral was registered by the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category II historic building on 5 September 1985 with registration number 4206.